Borek78/how-to-create-pandita/terms-of-use.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
+title: Terms of Use - please use the content of this website
 ---

 # TERMS OF USE

 I wish that everyone can use all my articles on this blog.
 I wish that the articles can be reused, transformed, and mixed, even for commercial purposes.
 Therefore, I applied the CC BY license to all my articles on this blog.
-I am also using quotes from other websites: I can not and have not applied CC BY license on these quotes. <br> <br>
+I am also using quotes from other websites: I can not and have not applied CC BY license to these quotes. <br> <br>

 This is a more formal CC notice.<br>

 <div class="citace" markdown="1">
-Except where otherwise stated, the articles on this website were written by Dalibor Pavlik and they are licensed under the [CC BY license](https://creativecommons.org/publicdomain/by/4.0/).
+Except where otherwise stated, the articles on this website were written by Dalibor Pavlik and they are licensed under the [CC BY license](https://creativecommons.org/licenses/by/4.0/).
 </div>

 <div class="underline">The template</div>